cheminfo/cheminfo-types/README.md

 __Key principles:__
 - One type should correspond to one React component
 - The schema should not be so complicated that it becomes unusable
+- Use `@tjs-examples` to give examples that will show in the JSON schema and documentation

 ## Installation